openhive-network/haf_api_node/exposed/README.md

 expose the haproxy frontend for hived at 7001, the hived port itself at 17001 (frontend port + 10000) and the corresponding haproxy healthcheck for hived at 27001 (frontend port + 20000)

-### Warning
+### Note
-There is a bug in docker tracked here: https://github.com/docker/compose/issues/11404 which will cause docker to generate an error when you include the compose.exposed.yml file as described above.
-This bug has been fixed in the docker compose repo, but new packages have not yet been published for Ubuntu 23.10.
-There is no workaround, (other than merging in the desired changes by hand), let's hope the fix is  included in the next release after 2.24.5
+There was a bug in docker tracked here: https://github.com/docker/compose/issues/11404 which will cause docker to generate an error when you include the compose.exposed.yml file as described above.
+This bug has been fixed in the docker compose repo, and that fix was recently published in the APT repositories we recommend using in the top-level README, in the package versioned 2.24.7-1.
+If you get errors using these compose files, make sure your docker compose package is up to date.